“All I want to do is be holy just like Jesus, but when I look at myself all I see are my faults and failures.”

 Religion seeks to please God by doing certain works.
 God has called us up to a higher level: He has called us into a relationship with Himself.
 Therefore, we are not saved by our works – we are saved by faith in the Lord Jesus Christ.
 In the same way, we do not become righteous or holy by our works, but by faith in Christ.
 When we accepted Christ, we were clothed with His righteousness, and we became holy in Him.
 God wants us to forget all of our past sins and mistakes because He no longer remembers them.
 The writer of Hebrews wrote:

 “For I will be merciful to their unrighteousness, and their sins and their lawless deeds I will remember no more.”
-(Hebrews 8:12 NKJV, words in emphasis mine.)
+(Hebrews 8:12 NKJV, emphasis mine.)

 If God doesn’t remember our past sins and failures, then why should we?